To Mark His Birthday, Here Ben’s Top 5 Johnny Cash Performances

 Johnny Cash is one of my favorite artists of all time.
-His music has been in my life since before I can remember. his journey, struggles, triumphs, strength and honesty have been a constant inspiration and comfort as I try to make my way in the world.
+His music has been in my life since before I can remember.
+His journey, struggles, triumphs, strength and honesty have been a constant inspiration and comfort as I try to make my way in the world.
 I love all kinds of music but, Johnny Cash is the soundtrack in my soul.
-To mark the 10th anniversary of his passing here are my top 5 favorite Cash performances.
+Here are my top 5 favorite Cash performances.

 "Folsom Prison Blues" (1968)